RebornBeat/BGP-X/docs/deployment_architecture.md

 **What it exposes**: Full daemon management — status, statistics, path management, pool management, routing policy, node database, reputation, configuration.

 **What it does NOT expose**: Stream data, application traffic, routing intelligence.
 It's management only.

+**Satellite-connected nodes**: May have longer control command latency (600ms+ for GEO).
+The control protocol is designed for high-latency tolerance.

+---

+## HTTP/2 for BGP-X Native Applications

+BGP-X native services (.bgpx addresses) use **HTTP/2 over BGP-X streams**.

+HTTP/2 is selected over HTTP/3 because:
+- BGP-X already provides reliable ordered delivery at the session layer
+- HTTP/2's multiplexing provides stream parallelism over a single BGP-X path
+- HTTP/3's QUIC would add redundant reliability and congestion control layers

+HTTP/3 is used at the exit node when connecting to HTTP/3 clearnet servers — this is standard HTTP/3 over TLS over the exit's clearnet connection, not over BGP-X streams.

+For LoRa paths specifically: HTTP/2 multiplexing is critical.
+Each round-trip on LoRa costs 1-5 seconds.
+HTTP/2 allows fetching multiple resources in parallel streams without additional round-trips.

 ---